rigaya/NVEnc/NVEncC_Options.en.md

 - trace ...
 Output information for each frame (slow)

 ### --max-procfps &lt;int&gt;
-Set the upper limit of transcoding speed.
+Set the upper limit of transcode speed.
 The default is 0 (= unlimited).

 This could be used when you want to encode multiple stream and you do not want one stream to use up all the power of CPU or GPU.
 ```